The Master of Disguise: Box office

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has an approval rating of 1% based on 104 reviews with an average rating of 2.60/10, making it the lowest-rated film produced by Revolution Studios to date.
-Its consensus reads: "An ill conceived attempt to utilize Dana Carvey's talent for mimicry, The Master of Disguise is an irritating, witless farce weighted down by sophomoric gags."
+The Master of Disguise was heavily panned by critics.
+On Rotten Tomatoes, The Master of Disguise has an approval rating of 1% based on 105 reviews with an average rating of 2.6/10, making it the lowest-rated film produced by Revolution Studios to date.
+Its consensus reads: "An ill-concieved attempt to utilize Dana Carvey's talent for mimicry, The Master of Disguise is an irritating, witless farce weighted down by sophomoric gags."
 On Metacritic, the film has a score of 12 out of 100 based on reviews from 24 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Roger Ebert, awarding the film a rating of one star out of four, reserved some praise for director Perry Andelin Blake's production design, as well as for Carvey's imitative abilities, but saw the overall movie as being "like a party guest who thinks he is funny and is wrong".
 Ebert also noted that the film is only 65 minutes long, but includes 15 minutes of credit cookies in order to qualify as a feature presentation.
 Jamie Russell at the BBC described the film as being so bad as to make other movies such as Deuce Bigalow: Male Gigolo seem like comic equivalents to Citizen Kane: "Never have so many jokes clunked off the screen to such a silent audience.
 And never has 80 minutes seemed like such an eternity."

 Peter Bradshaw, writing for The Guardian, awarded the film two stars out of five, citing a limited number of amusing moments, but criticizing Carvey's characterizations and suggesting to the potential audience member that "you might want to put the shotgun in your mouth".
 Adam Smith in the Radio Times drew attention to the "lame screenplay" and "barely coherent plot", and noted that "when the nearest thing to a genuine joke is the bad guy's propensity for breaking wind whenever he laughs, you can be pretty sure that you're not in the hands of comedy geniuses".

 Alan Morrison, writing for Empire, suggested that it was no more than a feeble imitation of the character comedy of the Austin Powers series, concluding that The Master of Disguise was the single worst movie ever made: "a film about idiots, made by idiots, for idiots".
 Comedian and former Mystery Science Theater 3000 host Michael J. Nelson named the film the third-worst comedy ever made.